LaminarDynamics/Basic_PWA_Setup/readme.md

 # Basic PWA Example
 Basic PWA to show the how to cache data and work offline.
+Some items could probably be re-foldered for better organization.

 # Important notes on .HTML page:
 * Be sure to link proper items in HTML like ServiceWorker, Manifest, and Apple Icon crap